USDA-FSA/fsa-design-system/components/modal/index.md

 layout: page
 parent: "Components"
 title: "Modal"
-intro: "A Modal is used to gain focus on a specific feature or function and restrict access to other areas of the application until the User completes the task or dismisses the modal."
+intro: "Use a Modal to gain focus on a specific feature, such as completing a subtask or providing complementary information without losing the context of the page's initial state."
 jump_menu: true
 title_label: 'Requires JavaScript'
 ---

+A Modal will to take over focus, restricting access to other areas of the application until a user completes a task or dismisses the modal.

 ## Variations